Use forms to streamline user data entry

 Use forms to create an interface for user data entry.
-Forms allow you to collect users' inputs and incorporate them into action workflows, such as adding rows to input tables, setting control values, and calling stored procedures.
+Forms allow you to collect user inputs and incorporate them into action workflows, such as adding rows to input tables, setting control values, and calling APIs.
 Forms can be created manually or from an existing data source.

 Forms are a layout element, allowing you to guide users and create focused interfaces as you build AI apps in Sigma.